George Bailey (It's a Wonderful Life): Young adult

 In June 1928, George (played by James Stewart) is preparing for an overseas trip.
 He gets invited to Harry's graduation party.
 Before going George talks with his father about his plans for the future, in which architecture has replaced exploring, but he still desires to leave Bedford Falls and see the world.
 Peter Bailey explains that the work they have done in the building & loan is a way to make their mark on the world, but endorses George's decision to leave town "if he is unwilling to crawl to Potter".
-At the high school, he meets Marty Hatch, who reintroduces him to Mary, now a teenager.
+At the high school, he meets up with Marty, who reintroduces him to Mary, now a teenager.
 A rival suitor of Mary's attempts to embarrass George by dunking him into a swimming pool situated beneath the dance floor, but George and Mary take it in stride and the partygoers consider it a splash.
 While walking Mary home they are interrupted by Uncle Billy, who comes by in a car and says that George is needed as his father has had a stroke.

-Three months later, George is in a meeting with the board of directors of the Building & Loan to appoint a new successor to the late Peter Bailey.
+Three months later August, George is in a meeting with the board of directors of the Building & Loan to appoint a new successor to the late Peter Bailey.
 Potter argues that the Building & Loan should be dissolved, whereas George recommends his father be succeeded by his brother Billy.
 The directors tell George that the Building & Loan will only stay open if he agrees to remain and carry on his father's work.
 George foregoes a trip to Europe and his plans for college, giving the funds saved toward tuition to his younger brother.

 In 1932, George and Uncle Billy are waiting at the Bedford Falls railroad station for Harry to come home from college, when Harry arrives with his new wife, Ruth.
 Her father has offered Harry a job, which means he would not be taking George's place at the Building & Loan.
 Harry says that he will keep his promise to allow George his chance at the university.
 However, George cannot bear to allow his brother to throw away such an opportunity, so he remains in Bedford Falls.
 While the family is celebrating Harry's return, Ma Bailey mentions to George that Mary Hatch is also back from college and he should pay her a visit.
 He eventually goes to Mary's home to visit her, only to find that she is being courted by his friend, the now wealthy Sam Wainwright.
 However, George is encouraged to pursue Mary by Mrs. Bailey, who has concurred with Mrs. Hatch that while Sam would be a good provider, his constant absence would be problematic for Mary.